-Certain Prescription Drugs (or the prescribed quantity of a particular drug) may require prior authorization.
-At the time you fill a prescription, the In-Network pharmacist is informed of the prior authorization requirement through the pharmacy's computer system, and the pharmacist is instructed to contact CVS Caremark.
-To check if your drug has a prior authorization requirement please login to www.caremark.com and use the Check Drug Cost tool.
+Certain Prescription Drugs (or the prescribed quantity of a particular drug) may require Preauthorization.
+At the time you fill a prescription, the In-Network pharmacist is informed of the Preauthorization requirement through the pharmacy's computer system, and the pharmacist is instructed to contact the PBM or UCH.
+For a list of current drugs requiring Preauthorization, contact Our Member Services department, or review the list on Our website at www.anthem.com/cuhealthplan.

-The Provider or pharmacist can check with Us to verify drug placement, any quantity limits, Step-Therapy, prior authorization requirements, or appropriate Brand or Generic drugs recognized under the Booklet.
+The Provider or pharmacist can check with Us to verify drug placement, any quantity limits, Step-Therapy, Preauthorization requirements, or appropriate Brand or Generic drugs recognized under the Booklet.

+Outpatient pharmacy benefits may include a therapeutic drug substitution program approved by Us and managed by Our pharmacy affiliate.
+This is a voluntary program designed to inform you and Physicians about generic alternatives.
+The pharmacy affiliate may contact you and the prescribing Physician to make you aware of the generic drug substitution options.
 Therapeutic substitutions may also be initiated at the time the prescription is dispensed.
 Only you and the Physician together can determine whether the therapeutic substitute is appropriate for you.